🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Abrupt changes in body weight can also disrupt the menstrual cycle.
 Significant weight loss or gain alters the balance of hormones required for ovulation.

-- Excessive weight loss May reduce estrogen production, essential for ovulation and menstruation.
+• Excessive weight loss: Can lead to a reduction in oestrogen production, which is essential for ovulation and menstruation.

 Other factors influencing delayed menstruation